wppbav/bavapi-sdk-python/CONTRIBUTING.md

 You will need a Fount API key to perform requests to the API through `bavapi`.

-To get and use an API key, see the [Authentication](../getting-started/authentication) section of the Getting Started guide.
+To get and use an API key, see the [Authentication](https://wppbav.github.io/bavapi-sdk-python/latest/getting-started/authentication) section of the Getting Started guide.

-In order to run integration tests, you will need to use an `.env` file to store your Fount API key.
-See the [instructions](../getting-started/authentication/#using-dotenv-files) for more details.
+In order to run integration tests, you will need to use an `.env` file to store your Fount API key as `FOUNT_API_KEY` (you can also set the environment variable directly).
+See the [instructions](https://wppbav.github.io/bavapi-sdk-python/latest/getting-started/authentication#recommended-way-to-manage-api-keys) for more details.

 ## Tools and frameworks